AI & Technology

 Real-time latency0.5-2s0.1-0.3s

 The real gap is latency.
-Cloud services can return text faster because they use massively parallel server infrastructure.
+Nonetheless, Cloud services return text faster because they're running on massive server infrastructure.
 On a MacBook M3 or a PC with a decent GPU, local Whisper latency is around 0.5-1.5 seconds.
-On older hardware it can be 3-5 seconds, which is noticeable.
+On older hardware it can stretch to 3-5 seconds, which you'll definitely notice.

-For the vast majority of dictation use cases — writing documents, notes, emails — that latency is totally acceptable.
-Real-time closed captioning is where it struggles.
+Furthermore, For most dictation use cases — writing documents, notes, emails — that latency is totally fine.
+Real-time closed captioning is where it falls short.

 The verdict: If you need maximum privacy, offline is the clear winner without meaningful accuracy sacrifices.
 If you're transcribing noisy audio with multiple speakers, cloud services still have a slight edge.